lume/glas/README.md

 [**ASWebGLue**](https://github.com/lume/ASWebGLue) library.
 This library allows AssemblyScript programs to call the browser's underlying WebGL interface.
 This is required before we are able to render anything to the screen.
-A majority of the Three.js libraries and their unit tests have been ported over.
+A majority of the Three.js library and its unit tests have been ported over.

 See the current progress in the [**project board**](https://github.com/lume/glas/projects) or review our